ltrgoddard/coterie/README.md

 ## wiki.py

-*Requirements*: Python 3 (though easily modifiable to work with 2.x), [Wikipedia](https://github.com/goldsmith/Wikipedia) API wrapper for Python.
+*Requirements*: Python 3 (though easily modifiable to work with 2.x), NLTK and the [Wikipedia](https://github.com/goldsmith/Wikipedia) API wrapper for Python.

 *Usage*:

-    python wiki.py [input.txt] [output.csv]
+    python wiki.py [input.txt] [output.csv] [--ngrams OR --links]

-This script takes a line-by-line list of Wikipedia article titles (e.g. a list of poets' names), looks up links shared between them, then outputs the resulting data as a labelled and weighted adjacency matrix, suitable for processing in a stats package like R.
+This script takes a line-by-line list of Wikipedia article titles (e.g. a list of poets' names), looks up either common bigrams/trigrams or links shared between them, then outputs the resulting data as a labelled and weighted adjacency matrix, suitable for processing in a stats package like R.

 ## wiki.R